ithaka/constellate-notebooks/_sources/README.md

-# Open Educational Resources for Text Analysis
-A set of notebooks for JSTOR's text analysis project, [Constellate](https://tdm-pilot.org/).

-These examples and tutorials are accessible through the website: [Teaching Text Analysis with Constellate](https://ithaka.github.io/tdm-notebooks/book/intro.html).
-They are gathered inside a [Jupyter Book](https://jupyterbook.org/intro.html) and intended to be run via a hosted Binder solution in conjuction with our [dataset builder web application](https://tdm-pilot.org/builder/).
+# Constellate Collaborative Notebooks and Lessons
+Constellate is a platform to learn and perform text analysis, build datasets, and share analytics course materials.
+Open the black box of text analysis with [Constellate](https://tdm-pilot.org/), from JSTOR and Portico.

+This repository is a collection of Jupyter Notebooks that may be used by individuals for learning or teaching text analytics.
+You may access them in our textbook, [Teaching Text Analysis with Constellate](https://ithaka.github.io/tdm-notebooks/book/intro.html), and also interact with a number of them from your [Constellate datasets](https://tdm-pilot.org/dataset/dashboard/).
+All these Notebooks will run in the Constellate environment.

+Read more about Constellate below, after the nuts and bolts of cloning these notebooks.

 ## Local Installation